-Do you like DORITOS but don't want the chemical Topping?
-Try this Dorito Popcorn Recipe to get the flavor of Doritos, but without the toxins–plus it's dairy free too!
+Do you like DORITOS but want a healthier option?
+Try this Dorito Popcorn Recipe to get the flavor of Doritos, but without the chemical topping–delicious and dairy-free too!

 Today I'm sharing with you one of our favorite snack recipes–Dorito Popcorn!